What Is Bain & Company? Services, Careers & Interviews

 How do you get hired at Bain?

-Bain's process is broadly MBB-standard but has three Bain-specific features: the SOVA situational judgment test, heavy fit emphasis, and candidate-led cases where the interviewer nudges less than at McKinsey or BCG.
-Expect 5–6 interviews across two rounds, with at least one interviewer probing for culture fit.
+Bain's process is broadly MBB-standard but can include three Bain-specific features: the SOVA situational judgment test, heavy fit emphasis, and candidate-led cases where the interviewer may nudge less than at McKinsey or BCG.
+Expect multiple case-plus-fit interviews across rounds, with at least one interviewer probing for culture fit.

 Full walkthrough: Bain case interview guide and the Bain SOVA test guide.